Avinashkumar-git/React.js/README.md

     It takes all of the individulal Javascript files and other assets in a project, Such as images and CSS , and combine them into a single bundle that can be loaded by the browser.

+46. ### What is bundling?

+    Most React app will have their files "bundled" using tools like webpack, Rollup or Browserify.

+    Bundling is process of following imported files and merging them into a single file a "bundle" . this bundle can than be included into a webpage to load an entire app at once.

     **[⬆ Back to Top](#table-of-contents)**

-47. ### How do you conditionally render components?
+48. ### How do you conditionally render components?

     In some cases you want to render different components depending on some state.
 JSX does not render `false` or `undefined`, so you can use conditional _short-circuiting_ to render a given part of your component only if a certain condition is true.